Los Angeles Central Library: Architecture

+The expansion included an enormous, eight-story atrium wing dedicated to former mayor Tom Bradley.
+Now, the library contains an area of 538000 sqft, and has nearly 89 mi of shelves and seating for over 1,400 people.

+Collections and departments

+TESSA (tessa.lapl.org), named after Tessa Kelso, is the Los Angeles Public Library website for online (photos and other digital) historical collections, that also includes scanned copies from these physical collections:

 Los Angeles Public Library Photo Collection

 The Central Library houses and archives the extensive Los Angeles Public Library Photo Collection of over 3 million historic photographs from varied sources and collection acquisitions.
 Many images can be viewed by the public via the online photo collection.
 The physical Photo Collection is an important resource for researchers, writers, curators, and educators.